vsslctrl/vsslctrl/README.md

 This uses airplay service string `_airplay._tcp.local.`, therefore airplay needs to available and will not work across VLANs without other provisions.

-**Note:** This is designed to be a helper and should not to be used for the initialization of the VSSL class.
+**Note:** This is designed to be a helper and its not recommended to be used for the initialization of the VSSL class.

 ```python
 import asyncio